SeaQL/seaql.github.io/SeaORM/docs/08-internal-design/03-diesel.md

 SeaORM has a modular design.
 If you don't like the idea of ORM, you'll definitely still want to use [SeaQuery](https://crates.io/crates/sea-query), the underlying query builder.
 It is light weight and can be easily integrated into any project.
 The SeaQuery API is also available to you when using SeaORM, so you receive the benefits of high level abstraction while still having the power of a flexible query builder when you need it.

-[SeaSchema](https://crates.io/crates/sea-schema) is our schema discovery library, but it is not sealed inside SeaORM.
-So you can reuse our data structures for developing libraries inter-operating with SeaORM.
+[SeaSchema](https://crates.io/crates/sea-schema) is our schema management utility, but it is not sealed inside SeaORM.
+You can use SeaSchema to manage schema and generate models for other ORMs.

 ## Programming paradigm